haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

     `internalTrafficPolicy` set to `Local`.

-* As with **liveness** probes, Kubernetes supports
+* As with **liveness** probes, Kubernetes supports three types of **readiness** probes:
+  - An `exec` probe executes a process in the container.
+The exit code used to terminate the process determines whether the container is ready or not.
+  - An `httpGet` probe sends a `GET` request to the container via HTTP or HTTPS.
+The response code determines the container's readiness status.
+  - A `tcpSocket` probe opens a TCP connection to a specified port on the container.
+If the connection is established, the container is considered ready.

 ## Deploying applications using Deployments

 ## Deploying stateful applications using StatefulSets